This page follows Hang gliding mid 1980s.

 — Greg DeWolf writing in Hang Gliding, September 1989

-Ian Huss learned some dos and don’ts from that experience…
+Ian Huss, of Boulder, Colorado, learned some dos and don’ts from that experience…

 If you must promote the daredevil image, demand top dollar, so at least you’ll be paid for selling out the rest of us.